trombik/jekyll-site-info.mkrsgh.org/_posts/2020-06-28-Project-Proposal-The-First-Makerspace-in-Siem-Reap.md

 but the tradition is the product of technologies.

 After the pandemic, local businesses in Siem Reap are suffering the impact to the economy.
-Some businesses stooped operations, and lucky ones are waiting for buyers of the business.
+Some businesses stopped operations, and lucky ones are waiting for buyers of the business.
 Even if the government opens boarders and airports, which is not likely to happen in the near future, the tourism would be restricted by external factors, i.e. policies of other countries.
 Some are